ZoeHancox/explainable_TGCNN/README.md

-# Explainable TG-CNN
+# Explainable TGCNN
-Visual explainability for TG-CNN model for hip replacement risk prediction including Grad-CAM and activation mapping.
+Visual explainability for TGCNN model for hip replacement risk prediction including Grad-CAM and activation mapping.

 <!-- First train the model in `TGCNN_gradcam.ipynb` and then load your saved weights `hip_1999_to_one_year_advance_model1_CNN_layer` into the `grad_cam_graph_run.ipynb`. -->